Siculo-Arabic

-Siculo-Arabic or Sicilian Arabic (Note: اللَّهْجَة الْعَرَبِيَّة الصِّقِلِّيَّة) is a group of Arabic varieties that were spoken in the Emirate of Sicily (which included Malta) from the 9th century, persisting under the subsequent Norman rule until the 13th century.
-It was derived from Arabic following the Abbasid conquest of Sicily in the 9th century and gradually marginalized following the Norman conquest in the 11th century.
+Siculo-Arabic or Sicilian Arabic (Note: اللَّهْجَة الْعَرَبِيَّة الصِّقِلِّيَّة) is a group of Arabic varieties that were spoken in the Emirate of Sicily from the 9th century, persisting under the subsequent Norman rule until the 13th century.
+However, only one dialect of Siculo-Arabic is still spoken: Maltese.
+Siculo-Arabic dialects descend from Arabic following the Abbasid conquest of Sicily in the 9th century and gradually marginalized following the Norman conquest in the 11th century.

-Siculo-Arabic is extinct and is designated as a historical language that is attested only in writings from the 9th–13th centuries in Sicily.
-However, present-day Maltese is considered to be its sole surviving descendant.
+Siculo-Arabic is designated as a historical language that is attested only in writings from the 9th–13th centuries in Sicily. of which present-day Maltese is considered to be its sole surviving descendant.
 Maltese evolved from one of the dialects of Siculo-Arabic over the past 800 years and a gradual process of Latinisation that gave Maltese a significant superstrate influence from Romance languages.
 By contrast, present-day Sicilian, which is an Italo-Dalmatian language, retains relatively little Siculo-Arabic vocabulary; its influence is limited to some 300 words.